Province of Pontevedra

-The province of Pontevedra (Provincia de Pontevedra, Provincia de Pontevedra) is a province of Spain, located in the southwestern part of the autonomous community of Galicia.
+The Province of Pontevedra (Provincia de Pontevedra, Provincia de Pontevedra) is a province of Spain, located in the southwestern part of the autonomous community of Galicia.
+The capital is the namesake city of Pontevedra, however the largest city is Vigo, which is also the largest city in Galicia.
 It is bordered by the provinces of A Coruña, Lugo, and Ourense, the country of Portugal and the Atlantic Ocean.

+The province has a population of 947,818 in an area of 4496.95 km2 across its 61 municipalities.

 There is a public institution named the Provincial Deputation of Pontevedra (provincial council), whose head office is in Pontevedra city, that provides direct services to citizens such as technical, financial and technological support to the councils of the 61 municipalities of the province of Pontevedra.

-As of 2024, the population of the province is 947,869, of which 8% live in the capital, the city of Pontevedra, and 31% in Vigo.

 Geography

 Pontevedra is cut in two parts by the Lérez River.
 Most of the major tourist attractions in Pontevedra are to the south of the river.
 Pontevedra features many historical buildings, monuments, and churches.

 Much of the Rías Baixas Denominación de Origen (DO) is located in the province.
 The province similarly shares the Atlantic Islands of Galicia National Park with neighbouring A Coruña province.
 This region contains the Galician islands of Ons, Cies, Sálvora and Cortegada.